aspeer/mkdocs-WebDyne-Doc/webdyne.md

 [Run](example/static2.psp)

-If you want the whole pages to be static, then flagging everything with the \"static\" attribute can be cumbersome.
+If you want the whole pages to be static, then flagging everything with the "static" attribute can be cumbersome.
 There is a special meta tag which flags the entire page as static:

 <pre>